Milk glass chalice (fragment)

 Description

 Both churches played an important role in the local African-American Community in the 19th and 20th centuries (Buck, Elaine, and Beverly Mills, 2018).
 The building is now the headquarters of the Stoutsburg-Sourland African-American Museum, established in 2014 (Burrow, Ian.
 2021).
-The property known as Reasoner/True House includes a five-acre farm adjacent to Mt.
-Zion AME Church and an early owner of the Reasoner/True House and its land was a local Black Union Army veteran and his wife, William and Corinda Reasoner.
-The farm is also owned by the Stoutsburg-Sourland African-American Museum in connection with the Sourland Conservancy (Wikipedia contributors, 2023).
+The property, along with the Reasoner/True House, includes a five-acre farm adjacent to the church.

 Contributor